 The most famous tourist attraction in this wonderful city is the Stari Most, or the Old Bridge in English.
 The bridge is 24m high and attracts opportunistic locals.
 Younger men in the city launch themselves from the bridge on a regular basis, but only after raising enough money!
 However it can be really dangerous.
 The temperature difference between the mid to late 30s in summer months and the water can be hazardous to the body so it’s usually performed by trained individuals.
 Don’t jump in after a few drinks!

 Try the blog post Cheap Flights to get some lower cost flights to Dubrovnik.
+I hope you enjoyed my Spending 4 Days in Dubrovnik article.
 What was your favourite part of your trip to Dubrovnik?
-Let me know in the comments!
+Let me know in the comments.